 But the thing is I never know for sure if the probiotic I am using really has the “guaranteed” 30 Billion organisms it says on the label.

 What bacteria am I low on anyway?
 How do I know what needs increasing and what doesn’t?

-Then I discovered a new supplement line created and produced by the same company who makes my favorite nootropic supplement stack – Mind Lab Pro.
+Then I discovered a new supplement line created by the same company who makes my favorite nootropic supplement stack – Mind Lab Pro.